X

 According to our senior designer, Cristina Chirila, "it is important to remember that the sofa is where you'll spend most of your time in the living room.
 You'll use it far more frequently compared to the rug or the coffee table.
 So choose a quality sofa that enhances your comfort because if you're not able to properly relax on your sofa, the rest of the elements won't make much difference - no matter how splendid they look."

-Our manager, Benjamin Ibanez, seems to concur as he notes, "Just like a mattress, a good sofa actually pays dividends because you get to enjoy the physical benefits of the product daily, so sofas are always worth investing more in, particularly when compared to other items in the living room."
+Our general manager, Benjamin Ibanez, seems to concur as he notes, "Just like a mattress, a good sofa actually pays back because you get to enjoy the physical benefits of the product daily, so sofas are always worth investing more in, particularly when compared to other items in the living room."

-How Much do Sofas Cost in the UK?
+How Much Do Sofas Cost in the UK?

 • Budget-friendly sofas (Under £800)